Photoshop Secrets 18: Perfect Noise Removal While Keeping Beautiful Details

 Since noise isn’t static (doesn’t stay in one place) between exposures, we can combine all of our exposures as a Smart Object and take the mean for each pixel, which will typically leave us with noise-free images that have plenty of lovely detail.

 If that sounds confusing, don’t worry about it.
-The video will show you how easy it is.
+The video will show you how easy it is and you can also follow our instructions.